MarioAlbiter/Ferroresonance_in_Photovoltaic_Park_Distribution_Systems/README.md

     <li>Case_3.acp: It includes disconnection with maximum generation power, two-phase delay.</li>
     <li>Case_4.acp: It contains the disconnection with minimum generation power, two-phase delay.</li>
 </ul>
-In all cases, to vary the distance it is necessary to modify the LCC module (CT1_SUB) and to observe the effect of the arresters it is necessary to unhide the element.
+In all cases, to vary the distance it is necessary to modify the LCC module (CT1_SUB) and to observe the effect of the arresters it is necessary to unhide the element marked as MOV.

 <h2>Requirements</h2>
 ATPDraw 75.